-BINARY MATRIX M has the Consecutive Ones Property (C1P) if its columns can be ordered in such a way that all 1's on each row are consecutive.
-Algorithmic questions related to the C1P for binary matrices are central in genomics, for problems such as physical mapping (Alizadeh et al., 1995; Christof et al., 1997; Lu and Hsu, 2003) and ancestral genome reconstruction (Adam et al., 2007; Chauve and Tannier, 2008; Ma et al., 2006; Ouangraoua et al., 2009).
+A binary matrix M has the Consecutive Ones Property (C1P) if its columns can be ordered in such a way that all 1's on each row are consecutive.
+Algorithmic questions related to the C1P for binary matrices are central in genomics, for problems such as physical mapping [2,9,22] and ancestral genome reconstruction (see [1,7,23,26] for recent references).
 Here we are interested in the problem of inferring the architecture of an ancestral genome from the comparison of extant genomes (due to DNA decay, for example, such genomes cannot be sequenced directly).
 Note however that our results are of interest for physical mapping too.
-Briefly, when inferring an ancestral genome architecture from the comparison of extant genomes, it is common to represent partial information about the ancestral genome G as a binary matrix M: columns represent genomic markers that are believed to have been present in G, rows of M represent groups of markers that are believed to be co-localized in G, and the goal is to infer the order of the markers on the chromosomes of G. Such ordering of the markers define chromosomal segments called Contiguous Ancestral Regions (CARs).
+Briefly, when inferring an ancestral genome architecture from the comparison of extant genomes, it is common to represent partial information about the ancestral genome G as a binary matrix G: columns represent genomic markers that are believed to have been present in G, rows of G represent groups of markers that are believed to be co-localized in G, and the goal is to infer the order of the markers on the chromosomes of G. Such ordering of the markers define chromosomal segments called Contiguous Ancestral Regions (CARs).